RobDWaller/robdwaller.github.io/_posts/2020-04-23-prove-code-works-documentation.md

 So if your current release has a tag `1.0.3` and you add some new functionality which is backwards compatible your next release tag will be `1.1.0`.
 But if you were to make a breaking change the release tag would become `2.0.0`.

-SemVer clearly communicates to developer how they should react to your releases.
+SemVer clearly communicates to developers how they should react to your releases.
 If it is a MAJOR version then they will have to make changes to their own codebase to continue using your framework or package.
 Where as if it is a PATCH version they don't have to do anything.

 The other benefit of following SemVer is you will tag your code in Git which means developers can easily go through the history of your code, and see what state it was in at a particular release.
 They don't have to go through the commit history to find when a change or bug was introduced.